jhordannej/breaking-the-caribbean-SST-rainfall-link/README.md

-# breaking-the-link-render-figures
+# Figure codes for "Breaking the Link: Warming disrupts early-season rainfall predictability in the Caribbean"
-Render figures for the manuscript "Breaking the Link: Warming disrupts early-season rainfall predictability in the Caribbean".
+Render figures for the Clarke et al. manuscript "Breaking the Link: Warming disrupts early-season rainfall predictability in the Caribbean".